ArcadeTV/HuEverReset/README.md

 | R2   | 10K              | R-US_R0805       | R0805               |

-Optionally you can use a piezo speaker for acoustic feedback like the [KPM-1205A](https://datasheetspdf.com/pdf/868392/Ningbo/KPM-1205A/1).
+Optionally, a piezo speaker like the [KPM-1205A](https://datasheetspdf.com/pdf/868392/Ningbo/KPM-1205A/1).
 A 220 Ohms resistor is recommended on the positive leg for attenuation.

----

-#### Description:
-This enables an InGame-Reset by pressing a button-combo on the controller that also works with TurboEverdrive to get back to the menu.
-It is designed for the white japanese PC Engine console but can be easily adapted to any PC Engine system if you know which pins of the controller-input-socket to connect to the pcb.

 ---

 #### Installation: